 Before public comment, the board considers bid awards.
 This is when contracts are awarded to vendors or service providers.
 Questions or comments from the public are welcome.

 After bid awards, the board reviews the consent agenda.
 The consent agenda is comprised of routine requests by county departments that do not require a public hearing, such as contracts for services or agreements with outside agencies.
-Often these agenda items officially confirm actions that the commissioners approved in prior public meetings or hearings.
-Although the board does not typically ask for public input, the consent agenda is available in advance for citizens to review and comment on at this time.
+Often these agenda items officially confirm actions the commissioners approved in prior public meetings or hearings.
+The consent agenda is available in advance for citizens to review and comment on.